BryanField15/holbertonschool-system_engineering-devops/web_infrastructure_design/README.md

 - **Single Point of Failure (SPOF)**: While a distributed setup can mitigate some risks, SPOF still exist.
 For instance, if your load balancer or the primary node of your database fails, it could cause significant issues.
 - **Security**: Without a proper firewall and HTTPS, your setup is vulnerable to various types of attacks, such as DDoS attacks and data breaches.
 - **Monitoring**: Without a proper monitoring solution, it might be difficult to identify and react to issues in a timely manner, which could lead to extended downtime or data loss.

+# Secured and Monitored Web Infrastructure

+This README covers the design of a secure, encrypted, and monitored web infrastructure.
+It details a three-server setup that hosts the website www.foobar.com.
+## Specifics to explain about this infrastructure

+- **Additional elements**: Each additional element enhances the security, encryption, and monitoring of your infrastructure.
+Firewalls protect your servers from malicious traffic, SSL certificate encrypts the data in transit, and monitoring clients help track the performance and health of your servers.
+- **Firewalls**: Firewalls act as a security system for your servers, controlling the incoming and outgoing network traffic based on predetermined security rules.
+- **HTTPS**: Serving traffic over HTTPS means that all communication between the browser and the website is encrypted, ensuring the confidentiality and integrity of the transferred data.
+- **Monitoring**: Monitoring helps you to track the performance and health of your servers, alerting you to any potential issues before they can cause significant damage.
+- **Data Collection**: Monitoring tools collect data about system performance, usage, and potential errors.
+This information is crucial for identifying and diagnosing problems, as well as optimizing performance.
+- **Web Server QPS Monitoring**: QPS (Queries Per Second) is a measure of how much traffic your web server is handling.
+To monitor it, you could use a tool like the `mod_status` module in Apache or the `HttpStubStatusModule` module in Nginx.

+## Potential issues with this infrastructure

+- **SSL Termination at Load Balancer**: If SSL termination happens at the load balancer level, it means that traffic between the load balancer and the servers is not encrypted, which can be a security concern if your servers are not in a secure network.
+- **Single MySQL Server for Writes**: Having only one MySQL server capable of accepting writes is a single point of failure.
+If that server goes down, write operations to the database will be halted until it is restored.
+- **Uniform Server Components**: If all servers have the same components (database, web server, and application server), it might lead to inefficient resource use.
+It also does not take advantage of the possibilities of specializing servers to better handle specific tasks.